-We intend to continue to open restaurants in our existing core markets, particularly the core markets served by our Pollo Tropical and Taco Cabana restaurants.
-To the extent that we open a new restaurant in the vicinity of one or more of our existing restaurants within the same chain, it is possible that some of the customers who previously patronized those existing restaurants may choose to patronize the new restaurant instead, reducing sales at those existing restaurants.
-Accordingly, to the extent we open new restaurants in our existing markets; sales at some of our existing restaurants in those markets may decline.
+We intend to continue to open restaurants in our existing markets, served by our Pollo Tropical and Taco Cabana restaurants.
+To the extent that we open a new restaurant in the vicinity of one or more of our existing restaurants, it is possible that some of the customers who previously patronized those existing restaurants may choose to patronize the new restaurant instead, reducing sales at those existing restaurants.
+Accordingly, to the extent we open new restaurants in our existing markets, sales at some of our existing restaurants in those markets may decline.